coreinfrastructure/best-practices-badge/doc/implementation.md

 8. Be secure.
 See the separate [security](security.md) document for more about security, including its requirements.
+9. Be accessible.
+   We strive to comply with the
+   <a href="https://www.w3.org/TR/WCAG20/">Web Content Accessibility
+   Guidelines (WCAG 2.0)</a> (especially at the A and AA level).

 There are many specific requirements; instead of a huge requirements document, most specific requirements are proposed and processed via its